Xpinpin/Xpinpin/README.md

 - 🔭 I’m currently studying in New Brunswick Community College (Moncton Campus)
 - 🌱 I’m currently learning in Web and Mobile Application Development Major (2019 - 2021)
 - 📫 How to reach me: sonnguyenpham@gmail.com
-- ⚡ Fun fact: + I love playing the piano and playing basketball.
+- ⚡ Fun fact: I love playing the piano and playing basketball.
-               + My nationality is Vietnam.